D0liphin/oliveriliffedotnet/blog/kcl/index.md

 DON'T READ THIS BIT YET IT'S JUST NOTES

 taught by actually smart profs not ppl who do teaching

+duhh PPA is only one module, what about all the other important shit like DSTs and linalg and shit???

 it is easy to forget that we can expect a lot more of the students